bobpeulen/oci_opensearch_ad/lab_2/README.md

    ![lab_1_compute_7](images/compute_7.png)

-13. When you closed and saves the config file.
+13. When you closed and saved the config file.
 Run the below statement in the terminal to open the instance's firewall so it can accept and process http traffic towards the OpenSearch dashboards.
 The result should **success**.

     ```
-    firewall-cmd --add-service=http --permanent
+    sudo firewall-cmd --add-service=http --permanent
-    firewall-cmd --reload
+    sudo firewall-cmd --reload
     ```

 #change user permission